c9/vfs-local/README.md

 ## vfs.symlink(path, options, callback)

-Create a special symlink file. `path` is the file to create and `options.target` is the symlink data.
+Create a special symlink file at `path`.
+The symlink data will be the value of `options.target`.
 No translation of the link data is done.
 It's taken literally.

 ## vfs.watch(path, options, callback)